livereload/LiveReload/mac/FileSystemMonitoringKit/FSEventsFix/README.md

 ### Enabling and disabling the workaround

-After adding `FSEventsFix.h` and `FSEventsFix.c` to your project, you have a choice of three approaches.
+After adding `FSEventsFix.h` and `FSEventsFix.c` to your project, you have a choice of three integration methods:

 1. Call `FSEventsFixEnable()` on startup.

-2. Call `FSEventsFixEnable()` before `FSEventStreamCreate` the first time you detect that the workaround is required.
+2. Call `FSEventsFixEnable()` before `FSEventStreamCreate` if you detect that the workaround is required.

-    The suggested way to detect if a workaround is required is to attempt to repair the folder using `FSEventsFixRepairIfNeeded`.
+    The suggested way to detect if a workaround is required is to attempt to repair the folder using `FSEventsFixRepairIfNeeded` and check the result.

-    In Objective-C, this looks something like this:
+    In Objective-C:

         FSEventsFixRepairStatus status = FSEventsFixRepairIfNeeded(_path.fileSystemRepresentation);
         BOOL needWorkaround = (status == FSEventsFixRepairStatusFailed);